arupiot/smarter_environments/README.md

 ## Life Of A Desk - Smarter Environments with ARUP

-By Abinaya Manimaran and Ashrant Aryal at Innovation in Integrated Informatics (i-LAB), University of Southern California
+By Abinaya Manimaran and Ashrant Aryal at Innovation in Integrated Informatics LAB - ilab, University of Southern California

 # Occupancy Prediction and Profiling